jneug/typst-finite/src/layout.typ

 }

-#let diagraph-layout(
+#let diagraph(
   /// Automaton specification.
   /// -> spec
   spec,
   /// Layoutengine to use.
 See diagraph documentation.
   /// -> string
-  engine: "dot",
+  engine: "neato",
-  scale: 10,
+  scale: 15,
   /// Position of the anchor point.
   /// -> coordinate
   position: (0, 0),